Ground Beef Taquitos are perfect for game day. These crunchy bites of heaven are better than anything you’ll find at taco stand!

 This post may include affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 - Tip 1: Got leftover ground beef?
 Add it to a pan with tomato molcajete salsa (or your favorite red salsa).
-Let it simmer for 5 minutes.
+Let it simmer for 5 minutes in a large skillet.
+Be sure to use lean ground beef so it won’t be so greasy.

 For Chicken Taquitos or Turkey Taquitos:

-Instead, you can use ground chicken or leftover Thanksgiving turkey and follow the same procedure.
+Instead, you can use ground chicken or ground turkey and follow the same procedure.

 - Bake or fry the taquitos as normal.
 Let them cool.